dannovikov/tts/README.md

 *Note* this source needs to be in every scene where you want TTS.

-## Setup option 2) in your internet browser
+### Setup in your internet browser
-Just point your internet browser to the URL.
-You may need to click a few times for the audio to start playing.
-But after a few chats it will start to talk for sure.
+An alternative to using OBS Browser source functionality, you can also just visit the URL in your internet browser like Chrome, Safari, etc. You may need to click a few times on the page, for the audio to start playing.
+But either way, the audio will start to play as the chats start coming in.

 ## Run the server yourself